vchabri/vchabri.github.io/_pages/students.md

   - Subject: ``_Statistical evaluation of the reliability of hydroelectric transformers_''
   - Advisors: E. Dautrême, E. Remy and <ins> V. C.</ins>
 * [Enikő BARTÓK](https://l2s.centralesupelec.fr/u/bartok-eniko/) (now PhD Student at L2S/CentraleSupélec and IFPEN)
-  - MSc student from M2 - Statistics at Sorbonne University
+  - MSc in Statistics, Learning and Algorithms (MS2A) at Sorbonne University
   - Intern from May to October 2022
   - Subject: ``_Global sensivity analysis in the presence of trigger variables_''
   - Advisors: J. Pelamatti, <ins> V. C.</ins> and B. Iooss
 * [Edgar JABER](https://edgarjaber.github.io/) (now PhD Student at ENS Paris-Saclay - LISN and EDF R&D)
-  - 3rd year at CentraleSupélec & MSc in Analysis-Modeling-Simulation at Paris-Saclay University
+  - 3rd year at CentraleSupélec & MSc in Analysis, Modeling, Simulation (AMS) at Paris-Saclay University
   - Intern from May to October 2022
   - Subject: ``_Uncertainty quantification in a steam generator clogging simulation code_''
   - Advisors: <ins> V. C.</ins> and E. Remy